Non-identical anyonic algebras from compact-field quantum geometry: Breaking Wigner superselection rule

 To appreciate this point, we refer to a prominent emerging fundamental research area, which strives to derive the axioms of quantum mechanics not from physical principles, but from a quantum information point of view~\cite{Deutsch_2000,Clifton_2003,Peres_2004,Bub_2005,Chiribella_2011,Raymond-Robichaud_2021}.
 Within this research thrust, there has been quite some debate as to whether Wigner superselection in fermionic systems requires physical, relativistic arguments, or whether it can be justified in a non-relativistic setting, by fundamental quantum-information theoretic axioms, such as local realism (in the quantum mechanical sense)~\cite{Friis_2013,Friis_2016,johansson2016comment,Vidal_2022}.

 Importantly, our theory provides a counter-example of a theory that breaks Wigner superselection, and thus allows for the formulation of protocols which demonstrably break the no-communication theorem.
 This breaking of local realism does not break relativistic principles, since our theory relies on integrating out the photon degrees of freedom (which propagate at the speed of light).
-Nonetheless, if one where to impose no-signalling without explicitly invoking relativistic arguments~\cite{johansson2016comment}, one would have erroneously excluded the possibility that a theory like the one presented here exists in the first place.
+Nonetheless, if one were to impose no-signalling without explicitly invoking relativistic arguments~\cite{johansson2016comment}, one would have erroneously excluded the possibility that a theory like the one presented here exists in the first place.

 In the Appendix~\ref{app:protocol_nocommun}, we present a circuit realization of a simple but elegant protocol presented in Ref.~\cite{johansson2016comment}, which demonstrates how breaking Wigner superselection allows for changing the outcome of a measurement in one subsystem (Alice), by only performing local gates in another, spatially separated subsystem (Bob).
-This protocol requires only two actual fermionic modes (one for Alice, one for Bob), such that it can be run on a circuit with 4 Majorana nodes, and involves the above introduced machinery of quantum gates and measurements via Josephson junctions and read-out lines.
+This protocol requires only two actual fermionic modes (one for Alice, one for Bob), such that it can be run on a circuit with 4 Majorana nodes.

-Overall, this protocol kills two birds with one stone: it provides a smoking gun experimental signature for the presence of anticommuting (fermionic) excitations, as well as a breaking of the no-communication theorem.
+Overall, this protocol kills two birds with one stone: it provides a smoking gun experimental signature for the presence of anticommuting (fermionic) excitations, as well as a breaking of the no-communication theorem, opening the door towards all-to-all quantum gates.
 Moreover, we note that precision in the gate operations is not required, and similarly, the suppression of errors is not critical for a successful probing of the sought-after effect.
 To the contrary, this experiment is highly sensitive to any ever so slight breaking of fermion parity.

-One final remark.
-The discussion up until now has either been geared towards concrete quantum applications for the simulation regular (parity-conserving) fermionic quantum field theories, or to specifically designed cases of small systems where the breaking of Wigner superselection can be probed.
-However, it has to be noted that for a large circuit without specific band-engineering, the parity-breaking case is the \textit{default scenario}.
-That is, circuits without targeted suppression of Josephson leakage generically map onto Hamiltonians of the form